On today’s date in 1254, Italian merchant Marco Polo, known for his far-reaching travels through Asia, was born in the Republic of Venice.

 In 1875, about 500 ships were built in Canada.
 Three years later, Canada had a merchant fleet of more than 7,000 vessels and ranked fourth in the world among ship-owning nations.

-As such, time was a valuable commodity for trans-Atlantic traders, and ship speed was critical.
+Time, then as now, was a valuable commodity for trans-Atlantic traders, so ship speed was of critical importance.

 Launched on April 17, 1851, the Marco Polo was created by James Smith to have the body of a cargo ship above the water line and the configuration of a much-faster clipper ship below.
 Smith was one of the first builders to meld the two designs.
 It was, of course, named after the Italian merchant of the same name.

-On May 31, 1851, the Marco Polo left Saint John for Liverpool and set a record by making the passage in 15 days.
+On May 31, 1851, the Marco Polo left Saint John for Liverpool, England, and set a record by making the passage in 15 days.

-The ship has been the subject of several paintings, and one, by marine artist J. Franklin Wright, was commissioned for this stamp, which shows the Marco Polo under sail and leaving Saint John.
+The ship has been the subject of several paintings.
+One painting, by marine artist J. Franklin Wright, was commissioned for the Canadian stamp, showing the Marco Polo under sail and leaving Saint John.